sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 4. Make a note of the blob SAS URL for use during deployment.

 ## Deployment Steps
-You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repository.

 The deployment takes about 90 to 180 minutes.